lnsayer/my-website/_posts/titanic_machine_learning_project.md

 This notebook also serves as a guide for people new to machine learning.
 Please do not hesitate to get in contact if you have any questions, or even more so if you spot anything incorrect!

-### The plan:
+### What we will cover:
 1. Data exploration and visualisation
 2. Data cleaning, feature selection and engineering
 3. Quick Modelling to see feature importance
 4. Cross Validation and Hyperparameter tuning
 5. Testing different classifiers and submitting a prediction

 First a little history.
 RMS (Royal Mail Ship) Titanic was the largest ocean liner in 1912 when she famously sank 370 miles off the coast of Newfoundland, after hitting an iceberg.
 Out of the 2,200 people onboard, more than 1,500 are estimated to have died in the disaster.
 Survival rates were starkly different between different passengers, with age, passenger class and sex playing key factors.
+We will predict from these factors, along with others, which passengers survived or died.

 In this project we have access to two datasets: the training set containing 891 passengers (whose survival or death we know) and the test set containing 418 passengers (whose survival or death we must predict).

 ### 1. Data exploration and visualisation

-Before anything let's import the necessary libraries and functions for our project
+Before anything else let's import the necessary libraries and functions for this project

 ``` python
 import numpy as np